 There have been other links noted between cancer and RA.

-For people with both RA and squamous cell carcinoma, hematopoietic malignancies, or cancers of the upper aerodigestive tract and prostate, their outlook and mortality were both worse, according to a study published in December.
+For people with both RA and squamous cell carcinoma, hematopoietic malignancies, or cancers of the upper aerodigestive tract and prostate, their outlook and mortality were both worse, according to a published in December.

 People who had RA along with prostate cancer had a 50 percent higher death rate than those who had prostate cancer but not RA.